-- Premium or annuity considerations for health care benefits supplementary to Medicare and Medicaid or provided to an employer-sponsored plan for governmental employees are exempt. - (2) Non-profit life insurers are exempt from paying a premium tax on premiums or annuity considerations from non-profit educational and scientific institutions.
-In lieu of the tax, such company pays an annual license fee of \$5,000. - (3) Premiums collected under the provisions of the Alabama Health Care Plan (in the event such plan is implemented) are exempt. - (4) Annuity considerations are exempt. - (5) Fraternal benefit societies are exempt. - (6) Self-insurance programs utilizing a trust fund or similar entity providing workers' compensation, health, and other insurance-like coverage are exempt. - (7) The Alabama Health Insurance Plan is exempt. - (8) Surplus line wet marine and transportation insurance is exempt. - (9) Premiums collected by counties, municipalities, municipal corporations, political subdivisions of the state; instrumentalities of counties, municipalities, municipal corporations, or the State of Alabama; or corporations or associations owned solely by counties, municipalities or the State of Alabama.
-This exemption would include premiums collected by the Alabama Municipal Insurance Corporation (AMIC) as it is a mutual insurer owned by member municipalities.
+- (1) Premium or annuity considerations for health care benefits supplementary to Medicare and Medicaid or provided to an employer-sponsored plan for governmental employees. - (2) Non-profit life insurers are exempt from paying a premium tax on premiums or annuity considerations from non-profit educational and scientific institutions.
+In lieu of the tax, such company pays an annual license fee of \$5,000. - (3) Premiums collected under the provisions of the Alabama Health Care Plan (in the event such plan is implemented). - (4) Annuity considerations. - (5) Fraternal benefit societies. - Self-insurance programs utilizing a trust fund or similar entity providing workers' compensation, health, and other insurance-like coverage. - (7) The Alabama Health Insurance Plan. - (8) Surplus line wet marine and transportation insurance. - (9) Counties, municipalities, municipal corporations, political subdivisions of the state; instrumentalities of counties, municipalities, municipal corporations, or the State of Alabama; or corporations or associations owned solely by counties, municipalities or the State of Alabama.
+Including the Alabama Municipal Insurance Corporation (AMIC), as it is a mutual insurer owned by member municipalities.